jieunp/BM_detection_AI/README.md

 ## Installation
 Installed requirements can cause potential conflicts with your library.
 Therefore, we recommend that you configure the virtual environment to run the following process.

+This program has been confirmed to work in **Ubuntu 18.04 and 20.04**.
 [CUDA](https://developer.nvidia.com/cuda-toolkit-archive) and [cuDNN](https://developer.nvidia.com/cudnn) are required prior to installation.

 1. This program was written using Python 3.
 Check your Python version.
 2. Install [PyTorch](https://pytorch.org/get-started/locally) as described on their website (conda/pip).